 Similar scales apply to on-chain staking for other supported assets.
 The more you stake, the more you make, with higher yields at each new threshold, thanks to lower commissions.

-How Competitive is Binance Staking APY?
+How Competitive is Kraken Staking APY?

 Part of the difference in rates stems from the commission rates for each platform.
 The commission is deducted from staking rewards.
 For example, if you earn $100 from staking and the commission is 10%, you’ll be paid $90.
 Binance’s commission schedule is the easiest to follow at 10% for both Solana and Ethereum.
 Coinbase’s commission structure varies by asset and may be lower on some assets if the user subscribes to Coinbase One.
 Kraken is the toughest to follow due to the wider variety of cryptocurrencies eligible for on-chain staking.